chelseazeeshan/ForestCoverTypes/README.md

 Using the KNN (K Nearest Neighbors), Logistic Regression, and Decision Tree algorithms to classify the type of trees found in the Roosevelt National Park in Colorado.

-# Problem Statement: Classify the types of trees found in the Rossevelt National Park in Colorado.
+# Problem Statement: Classify the types of trees found in the Roosevelt National Park in Colorado.

 # Languages and Libraries Used: Python, Sklearn, Matplotlib, Pandas, Seaborn, Numpy.